mailiisvah/ETL_superset/README.md

 3. Data Load/Visualization
 Apache Superset was used for creating interactive and insightful visualizations.
-- Four key visualizations were created.
+- Four key visualizations were created (dashboard_export.zip):
     1. Monthly Registered Unemployed (2004-2023).
     2. Type of Benefit or Allowance by Percentage Over the Years 2004-2023
     3. Type of Benefit or Allowance by Percentage Over the Years 2020-2021